djccarew/watson-dojo-pm-tester/README.md

   ![](doc/source/images/connect-to.png)

-* Click `Restage` when you’re prompted to restage your application.
+* Click `Connect and restage app` when you’re prompted to restage your application.
 The app will take a couple of minutes to be back in the `running` state.

 ### 3. Create a project in IBM Watson Studio and bind it to your Watson Machine Learning service instance